cambiotraining/bacterial-genomics/materials/09-bactmap.md

 See [Course Software](appendices/02-course_software.md) for a more detailed description of each tool.

-Along with the outputs produced by the above tools, the pipeline produces the following summaries containing results for all samples run through the pipeline:
+Along with the outputs produced by the above tools, the pipeline produces the following summary containing results for all samples run through the pipeline:

 - `multiqc_report.html` - final summary of trimming and mapping statistics for input files in HTML format

 ## Running nf-core/bactmap

 The bactmap pipeline requires a samplesheet CSV file in the same format as the one we used for bacQC so we can re-use that samplesheet CSV file.
 If you decided to remove any samples because they didn't pass the QC, then edit the samplesheet CSV file accordingly.
-There are [many options](https://github.com/nf-core/bactmap/blob/1.0.0/docs/usage.md) that can be used to customise the pipeline but a typical command is shown below (check that your nextflow environment is still active):
+There are [many options](https://github.com/nf-core/bactmap/blob/1.0.0/docs/usage.md) that can be used to customise the pipeline but a typical command is shown below (check that your `nextflow` environment is still active):

 ```bash
 nextflow run nf-core/bactmap \